lmweber/lmweber.github.io/pages/research.md

 ### Unsupervised statistical methods

-I am interested in developing improved and scalable methods for unsupervised analyses in high-throughput genomics data, including spatially resolved transcriptomics (ST), single-cell RNA sequencing (scRNA-seq), and high-dimensional cytometry (HDCyto).
-In previous work, I have performed a systematic benchmark comparison of clustering methods for HDCyto data ([Weber and Robinson 2016](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23030)), and developed an unsupervised analysis pipeline for ST data as part of a collaboration on analyzing the spatial landscape of gene expression in the human brain dorsolateral prefrontal cortex (DLPFC) region ([Maynard and Collado-Torres et al. 2021](https://www.nature.com/articles/s41593-020-00787-0)).
+I am interested in developing improved and scalable methods for unsupervised analyses in high-throughput genomics data, including spatially resolved transcriptomics (SRT), single-cell RNA sequencing (scRNA-seq), and high-dimensional cytometry (HDCyto).
+In previous work, I have performed a systematic benchmark comparison of clustering methods for HDCyto data ([Weber and Robinson 2016](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23030)), and developed an unsupervised analysis pipeline for SRT data as part of a collaboration on analyzing the spatial landscape of gene expression in the human brain dorsolateral prefrontal cortex (DLPFC) region ([Maynard and Collado-Torres et al. 2021](https://www.nature.com/articles/s41593-020-00787-0)).
+Recently, I have led the development of [nnSVG](https://bioconductor.org/packages/nnSVG), a new scalable method to identify spatially variable genes in SRT data ([Weber et al. 2022](https://www.biorxiv.org/content/10.1101/2022.05.16.492124v1)).

 ---